facundoolano/app-store-scraper/README.md

 * `country`: the two letter country code to get the similar apps from.
 Defaults to `us`.
 * `lang`: language code for the result text.
 Defaults to `en-us`.
+* `fullDetail`: (optional, defaults to `true`): set to false to skip extra lookup request.
+Apps won't have such fields as description or last updated date.

 Example: